aces/Loris/modules/configuration/test/TestPlan.md

   [Manual Test]
 5. Test the breadcrumb to see if you can navigate back to the main config page.
   [Automation Test]
-6. Go back to the project configuration page and click on the subproject link and confirm that it brings you to the subproject configuration page.
-  [Manual Test]